huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Baby and Child Care
 - [x] Cat in the Hat
-- [ ] I’m OK, You’re OK
+- [ ] I'm OK, You're OK

-#### Stan and Jan Berenstain wrote a series of children’s books about what animals?
+#### Stan and Jan Berenstain wrote a series of children's books about what animals?

 - [ ] Fish
 - [ ] Eagles